lebedyncrs/calendar-graphql-api/README.md

 In old good REST API is actually quite hard to return exactly data what client need, especially nested objects.
 It's not easy to implement good query language for client.
 GraphQL is a query language for your API which solves problems of REST API

+# Testing
+Unfortunately automated test for timezones are not implemented but should be for sure as it's importer part of app.
+I didn't implement tests for all entities as rest of test will be almost the same.

+I am testing only JSON response result as it's fast and convenient way to test JSON API.
+Each test has own DB data to make sure that other test can't have any influence.
+Cool reasons of having isolated tests:
+1. Other tests have no influence, by chaning one test you are sure that it doesn't break the rest of tests
+2. Easy to read and debug
+3. Ability to run them in parallel

+**What Mutation Test Should Verify**
+1. Un authenticated user can perform action or not.
+2. Validation errors
+3. Successful operation result.
+Result is a JSON, each JSON key have to have proper data type and make sure that result has proper general structure

+**What Query Test Should Verify**
+1. Un authenticated user can perform action or not.
+2. Successful operation result.
+Result is a JSON, each JSON key have to have proper data type and make sure that result has proper general structure